csharp-cliwrap

 CliWrap is an open-source library for .NET that simplifies the execution and management of external processes in C# applications.

-In other words, it is basically a hyper-boosted replacement for Process.Start(...) with all the process management options you can imagine.
+In other words, it’s basically a supercharged replacement for Process.Start(...) with all the process management options you can imagine.

-CliWrap is designed to offer an intuitive interface that allows us to interact with the command line easily, for example, by managing command execution or capturing output.
+CliWrap is designed to provide an intuitive interface that allows us to interact with the command line easily, for example, by handling command execution or output capture.

 Features of CliWrap,

-• Command support: Allows for the execution of command line commands and scripts, with support for arguments and parameters.
+• Command Support: Allows the execution of command line commands and scripts, with support for arguments and parameters.

-• Asynchronicity: Supports the asynchronous execution of commands, ideal for applications requiring non-blocking operations.
+• Asynchrony: Supports asynchronous command execution, ideal for applications requiring non-blocking operations.

-• Flexible configuration: Offers advanced options for process configuration, including input/output redirection and timeout settings.
+• Flexible Configuration: Offers advanced options for process configuration, including input/output redirection and timeout setting.

 Installing CliWrap

 To use CliWrap in your .NET project, you need to add the corresponding package via NuGet.
-You can do this through the Package Manager Console in Visual Studio or by using the .NET CLI.
-Here’s the command to install CliWrap:
+You can do this through the Package Manager Console in Visual Studio or using the .NET CLI.
+Here is the command to install CliWrap:

 Install-Package CliWrap